STEAM Showcase

 STEAM is ScienceTechnologyEngineeringArtMathematics

-Here are some of this year’s participating businesses and organizations.
+Here are some of the previous year’s participating businesses and organizations.

 Novelis is a leading sustainable aluminum solutions provider and a world leader in aluminum rolling and recycling.
 Driven by our purpose of "shaping a sustainable world together," we work alongside our customers to provide innovative, low-carbon, and high-recycled-content aluminum solutions to the aerospace, automotive, beverage packaging and specialty markets.